geos-mitgcm-ecco/gmao_mitgcm_coupling/IAU/seaice/readme.txt

    of total equivalent water
    then compute the difference for the ECCO estimate of that value (ie, sea-ice load)

+The density of ice and snow are 917 and 330 respectively, as set in CICE4/drivers/ice_constants.F90.

   ICESNO_ANALYSIS_INC(i,j) =
   ( HEFF_GEOS_N * VOLICE_DENSITY + HSNOW_GEOS_N * VOLSNO_DENSITY ) - SICEload_N
   and GEOS_frozen_load_N(i,j) =